i7/counterfeit-monkey/tools/README.md

 The profile.sh script will run the test_me test through a profiling-enabled Glulxe interpreter and run the results through profile-analyze.py.
 This will take several minutes.

 Note that the Ultra Undo extension must be commented out of the Counterfeit Monkey source for profiling to work, i.e. the line ”Include version 1/160501 of Ultra Undo by Dannii Willis” in story.ni.
-(At the time of writing, there is a pull request to Glulxe at https://github.com/erkyrath/glulxe/pull/11 that makes Ultra Undo work with Glulxe profiling.)
+(At the time of writing, there is a pull request for Glulxe at https://github.com/erkyrath/glulxe/pull/11 that will make Ultra Undo work with Glulxe profiling.)

-The script expects to be run from inside the tools folder, and looks for a profiling-enabled interpreter binary named gluxe and the files profile-analyze.py and dispatch_dump.xml in the same location.
-It will also look for gameinfo.dbg in the Counterfeit Monkey.inform/Build folder (The Inform IDE will usually create this file when compiling, but might delete it on quitting).
+The script expects to be run from inside the tools folder, and looks for a profiling-enabled interpreter binary (see above) named gluxe and the files profile-analyze.py and dispatch_dump.xml in the same location.
+It will also look for gameinfo.dbg in the Counterfeit Monkey.inform/Build folder.
+The Inform IDE will usually create this file when compiling, but might delete it on quitting.

-profile-analyze.py:
-https://github.com/erkyrath/glulxe
+The profile-analyze.py is included in the Glulxe source: https://github.com/erkyrath/glulxe

 dispatch_dump.xml: